async-rs/async-std/docs/src/overview/std-and-library-futures.md

 It is critical to understand the difference between `std::future::Future` and `futures::future::Future`, and the approach that `async-std` takes towards them.
 In itself, `std::future::Future` is not something you want to interact with as a user—except by calling `.await` on it.
 The inner workings of `std::future::Future` are mostly of interest to people implementing `Future`.
 Make no mistake—this is very useful!
 Most of the functionality that used to be defined on `Future` itself has been moved to an extension trait called [`FuturesExt`](https://docs.rs/futures/0.3/futures/future/trait.FutureExt.html).
 From this information, you might be able to infer that the `futures` library serves as an extension to the core Rust async features.

 In the same tradition as `futures`, `async-std` re-exports the core `std::future::Future` type.
-You can actively opt into the extensions provided by the `futures-preview` crate by adding it to your `Cargo.toml` and importing `FuturesExt`.
+You can actively opt into the extensions provided by the `futures` crate by adding it to your `Cargo.toml` and importing `FuturesExt`.

 ## Interfaces and Stability